octokit/plugin-rest-endpoint-methods.js/docs/users/createPublicSshKeyForAuthenticated.md

 **Deprecated:** This method has been renamed to users.createPublicSshKeyForAuthenticatedUser

 Adds a public SSH key to the authenticated user's GitHub account.

-Requires that you are authenticated via Basic Auth, or OAuth with at least `write:public_key` [scope](https://docs.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/).
+OAuth app tokens and personal access tokens (classic) need the `write:gpg_key` scope to use this endpoint.

 ```js
 octokit.rest.users.createPublicSshKeyForAuthenticated({